a0a7/DisplayBoardBadApple/README.md

 # Bad Apple!!
 Music Video on Create Mod Display Boards

-This is a repository containing both a C++ program that converts a text file containing ASCII art of every frame from the Bad Apple shadow art music video into a Minecraft Datapack.
-The second is a Minecraft world containing this datapack and the blocky infrastructure this datapack needs to run the music video on Display Boards.
+This is a repository containing a C++ program that converts a text file containing ASCII art of every frame from the Bad Apple shadow art music video into a Minecraft Datapack.
+It also includes a world containing this datapack and the infrastructure this datapack needs to run the video on Display Boards.

 ## Video Demo: